jlengstorf/example-onboarding-flow/src/index.md

 ---
 layout: default
-title: Set up your new CorgiCMS site!
+title: Set up your new site!
 ---

-> **NOTE:** This is a demo.
-CorgiCMS is not a real thing.
-But it should be.
+Your site was successfully deployed, but it still needs to be configured.
+To finish the setup, follow the steps below!

 ## Step 1: Get the required environment variables